S. Daniel Haldar, MD

 Peer-Reviewed Articles

 - Pasca S, Haldar SD, Ambinder A, Webster JA, Jain T, Dalton WB, Prince GT, Ghiaur G, DeZern AE, Gojo I, Smith BD, Karantanos T, Schulz C, Stokvis K, Levis MJ, Jones RJ, Gondek LP.
 Outcome heterogeneity of TP53-mutated myeloid neoplasms and the role of allogeneic hematopoietic cell transplantation.
-Haematologica 109(3):948-952, 2024.
+Haematologica 109(3):948-952, 2024. e-Pub 2024.
 PMID: 37731390.

 - Holt MC, Assar Z, Beheshti Zavareh R, Lin L, Anglin J, Mashadova O, Haldar D, Mullarky E, Kremer DM, Cantley LC, Kimmelman AC, Stein AJ, Lairson LL, Lyssiotis CA. Biochemical Characterization and Structure-Based Mutational Analysis Provide Insight into the Binding and Mechanism of Action of Novel Aspartate Aminotransferase Inhibitors.
-Biochemistry 57(47):6604-6614, 2018.
+Biochemistry 57(47):6604-6614, 2018. e-Pub 2018.
 PMID: 30365304.

 - Fink EC, McConkey M, Adams DN, Haldar SD, Kennedy JA, Guirguis AA, Udeshi ND, Mani DR, Chen M, Liddicoat B, Svinkina T, Nguyen AT, Carr SA, Ebert BL.
 Crbn (I391V) is sufficient to confer in vivo sensitivity to thalidomide and its derivatives in mice.
-Blood 132(14):1535-1544, 2018.
+Blood 132(14):1535-1544, 2018. e-Pub 2018.
 PMID: 30064974.

 - Anglin J, Zavareh RB, Sander PN, Haldar D, Mullarky E, Cantley LC, Kimmelman AC, Lyssiotis CA, Lairson LL.
 Discovery and optimization of aspartate aminotransferase 1 inhibitors to target redox balance in pancreatic ductal adenocarcinoma.
-Bioorg Med Chem Lett 28(16):2675-2678, 2018.
+Bioorg Med Chem Lett 28(16):2675-2678, 2018. e-Pub 2018.
 PMID: 29731362.

 Invited Articles

 - Haldar SD, Azad NS.
 Unlocking the promise of RAS inhibition in pancreatic cancer.
-Nat Rev Gastroenterol Hepatol 21(8):535-536, 2024.
+Nat Rev Gastroenterol Hepatol 21(8):535-536, 2024. e-Pub 2024.
 PMID: 38877211.

 Other Articles